 Stewardship of time is essential for effective decision making and stress reduction.
-Still, stewardship of time is not a popular phrase.
-Stewardship of time does seem to be important to most folks.
-Yet, when we ignore our stewardship of time, we allow events to lead us.
+Yet, stewardship of time is not a popular phrase.
+Time management is the most used, but meaningless phrase.
+Sadly, stewardship of time does not seem to be important to most folks.
+However, the reality is when we ignore our stewardship of time, we allow events to lead us.

 About twenty years ago, in my quest to improve my effectiveness, I tried to boost the process I followed to decide.
 I accepted the fact that daily I would have more to do than I could handle.
 Therefore, under God’s guidance, I challenged me to find a process to decide more speedily.